How to Learn Italian Grammar: 6 Shortcuts and Secrets to Get You Talking Now

 “I work on Monday.”

-“You have Italian lessons on Tuesday.”
+“You go to Italian class on Tuesday.”

 “We play tennis on Saturday.”